LearnWithDhruv/Finstack/README.md

 ## Features

 - CRUD operations for tasks and notes
-- Filters by priority, due date, and status
 - Responsive and clean UI with Angular and Tailwind
 - SQLite-based storage (easily switchable to PostgreSQL/MySQL)
 - RESTful API using Flask